-This section has offered a quick look at how Google Search Console integrates with Google Analytics, although with some data issues that I seem to have cleared up now.
+This section has offered a quick look at how Google Search Console integrates with Google Analytics, although with some data issues that I cleared up.

 When things are working correctly here, you will be able to view the search performance metrics available in Google Search Console in the context of useful Google Analytics visitor metrics.

 Photography SEO Considerations

 Since I’m using a photography-centric website as the test site for this post, I want to offer a few observations that may be helpful for other photographers and visual artists who use websites to promote their works and services.

 These tips may be helpful for many business-focused websites as well.

 Photography websites and other visual arts sites may often have pages that are heavy on visual content but light on text.
 They may only have brief gallery introductions, then image titles and (maybe) image captions.